ladak100/ladak100.github.io/todayi.md

 ### Today, I...

 #### July 2024

+Tuesday July 23th, 2024:
+- Today, I loafted hard in the morning
+- Today, I worked hard in the afternoon
+- Today, I had my dental cleaning.
+I had a massive stomach ache from swallowing copious amounts fluoride since i tried to "relax" this cleaning.
+I relaxed too hard

+Monday July 22th, 2024:
+- Today, I did a lot of work
+- Today, I called a friend and talked for a while

 Sunday July 21th, 2024:
 - Today, I went to Rancho San Antonio with an old roommate. hiked for a while, then biked for a bit. then went to jack in the box. it was an okay day, my head was kind of out of it.